• About

 Solution: Free up your phone’s space, charge up your phone, and bring your power bank(s).

-5. You don’t keep your phone exclusively for filming
+#5.
+You don’t keep your phone exclusively for filming

 When we film with smartphones, the goal is to turn it into a handheld camera.
 Therefore, you should turn off the communication and ease-of-use features of the phone before hit recording:

 • Lock Rotation: Unlike a camera, your phone will automatically change the direction when rotating.
-So, unless you hit lock, the footage will look bouncy and unpleasant.
+So, unless you hit the lock, the footage will look bouncy and unpleasant.

 • Airplane mode: Nothing kills the filming mood better than an incoming phone call.
 If you use the inbuilt microphone, then the notification sounds will interfere in, too.
 Better safe than sorry, make sure you turn on airplane mode before going into a sequence.